piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_streaming.md

 In the case of a sudden and unrecoverable failure of the master PostgreSQL server, the `.partial` file that has been streamed to Barman contains very important information that the standard archiver (through PostgreSQL's `archive_command`) has not been able to deliver to Barman.

-As of Barman 2.10, the `get-wal` command is able to return the content of the current `.partial` WAL file through the `--partial/-P` option.
+As of Barman version 2.10, the `get-wal` command is able to return the content of the current `.partial` WAL file through the `--partial/-P` option.
 This is useful in the case of recovery, either full or point in time.
 If you run a `recover` command with `get-wal` enabled, and without `--standby-mode`, Barman will automatically add the `-P` option to `barman-wal-restore`.
 It will then relay that to the remote `get-wal` command in the `restore_command` recovery option.

 `get-wal` will also search in the incoming directory, in case a WAL file has already been shipped to Barman, but not yet archived.